NY, US · AI law tracker

 S4457 — NY, US

 S4457 is an AI governance legislation from NY, currently committee.
-This bill introduces a new requirement for private entities to develop a written policy governing biometric data lifecycle management [1].
-AIGI tracks 1 primary-source update on this bill; the most recent was published on 2023-02-09.
+The bill would mandate written policies for biometric data retention and destruction by private entities [1].
+AIGI tracks 2 primary-source updates on this bill; the most recent was published on 2023-02-09.

 Status & timeline